paldhous/ucb/2014/dataviz/md_raw/class9.md

 Right-click on the joined shapefile, select `Save As ...` and notice the `Format` options include ESRI shapefile, GeoJSON and KML.
 You are also able to choose a projection (CRS) for the new shapefile and restrict its extent by latitude and longitude coordinates.

-Save this file as GeoJSON with an appropriate name, keeping the default `WGS 84` projection.
+Save this file as GeoJSON with an appropriate name, keeping the default `WGS 84` CRS.

 ### Simplify the joined data, and save again